evanx/component-validator/README.md

 ##### `scheduledTimeout()`

-If a `scheduledTimeout` prop is configured on the component, then this function must be defined.
+If a `scheduledTimeout` (seconds) is configured via the component `props,` then this function must be defined.

 It is called via `setTimeout()` after a specified timeout period has elapsed since `start()` was resolved.